Synanceia: Number of incidents

 There were 25 cases of the use of antivenom for stonefish reported to Commonwealth Serum Laboratories for a one-year period between July 1989 and June 1990, with most from Queensland and four from the Northern Territory.
 There were 14 calls to the Queensland Poisons Information System in 2008 regarding stonefish poison.

 Fatal incidents

 As food

-Synanceia is edible to humans if properly prepared.
-The protein-based venom quickly breaks down when heated, and raw stonefish served as part of sashimi is rendered harmless simply by removing the dorsal fins which are the main source of venom.
-The fish are considered a delicacy in many parts of Asia, including south Japan, south Fujian, Guangdong in China, and Hong Kong.
+Synanceia are edible to humans if properly prepared.
+The protein-based venom breaks down quickly when heated, and raw stonefish served as part of sashimi is rendered harmless simply by removing the dorsal fins which are the main source of venom.
+The fish are considered a delicacy in many parts of Asia, including south Japan, south Fujian, Guangdong in China, Hong Kong and some parts of Vietnam.
 In the Hokkien-speaking area, they are considered delicacies and good for health.
-The meat of Synanceia is white, dense and sweet, and the skin is also edible.
-They are usually cooked with ginger into a clear soup, and sometimes served raw as sashimi.
+The meat of Synanceia is white, dense and sweet and the skin is edible.
+They are usually cooked with ginger into a clear soup and sometimes served raw as sashimi.